 BlueCat’s unique position as the first hop of any network query allows this kind of security control to be put in place without the need for an on-device agent.
 With the ability to group devices based on defined policies, BlueCat makes the creation of customized, targeted security controls simple to implement across the enterprise.

 Capability 037 – Implement threat monitoring

-Level four (SA.4.173 and SA.4.171) of this control requires the implementation of a system for threat hunting which allows security personnel to quickly identify and disrupt anomalous activity.
+Level 4 (SA.4.173 and SA.4.171) of this control requires the implementation of a system for threat hunting that allows security personnel to quickly identify and disrupt anomalous activity.
 It then looks for a system to leverage, integrate, and share indicators of compromise across the organization.

 DNS data is an essential tool for threat hunters, demonstrating the critical link between device-level activity and boundary-level indicators of compromise.
 The CMMC explanation of these controls specifically mention DNS data as a valuable source of actionable intelligence for threat hunters.
 Unfortunately, many organizations don’t collect comprehensive DNS logs because their DNS architecture is decentralized and virtually impossible to monitor at scale.

 BlueCat provides a single source of truth for DNS data, automating collection and dissemination of core infrastructure information across the enterprise.
 Using this comprehensive source of intelligence on network activity, BlueCat’s government customers have cut their response time from over a week to hours or less.
 They can also use BlueCat’s control over DNS traffic pathways to consistently apply security policies across the enterprise simply and easily.